crawleya/Travelling-Salesperson-Problem/README.md

 python main-alt.py inputfilename

-The output file will be inputfilename.tour
+The output file will be inputfilename.txt.tour

 The first line will be the length of the tour.